pinewoodux/codetest/README.md

-# Pinewood UX Code Test Project
+# Pinewood Front-end Code Test

 The purpose of this task is to test your design and front-end coding skills.
 You can add to or amend the source files as much as you wish.
 Feel free to